 MARKET STALLS & VENDORS

-The 2017 event will see the section of Lower Main Rd transformed into a vibrant market space, with preference given to Obs-based food, (non-alcoholic) beverage and craft vendors.
+Once again, the event will see a section of Lower Main Rd transformed into a vibrant market space, with preference given to Obs-based food, (non-alcoholic) beverage and craft vendors.
 For Obs businesses that fall outside the event footprint, this would be a means to benefit from trade on the day, as well as raise awareness of their location, products and services.
 This is line with the focus of Streetopia being a community-based event which actively seeks to involve residents and serve the community it’s located in.

-Please note: Market Stall applications for our 2018 event are not yet open.
+Market Stall applications for our 2018 event are open!

 INFO FOR OBS-BASED BUSINESSES

 On November 29th 2015, the first Streetopia was hosted in Observatory with the support, participation and engagement of local civic organisations, residents and artists from AfrikaBurn and the Obs community.
 The event saw over 3000 people enjoy a day filled with art, performance and a wide variety of activities – all for free.

 Businesses in the event area enjoyed a bumper day’s trade, and for many of those selling food and drink, this extended into the evening.
 This has also been the case every year, with greater numbers of community members and visitors enjoying the day on our streets and engaging with the many activities that are laid on for free.

 With Streetopia now well-established and generating a positive sentiment in Obs and beyond, a larger number of people are expected to participate in the 2018 event – which would again benefit businesses in Observatory.